Gluten Free Apple Fritter Bread

 Directions:

-2. In the mixing bowl of a stand mixer, using a paddle attachment, beat butter and granulated sugar.
+2. In the mixing bowl of a stand mixer, using a paddle attachment.
+Beat butter and granulated sugar.
 Add eggs one at a time, beating until incorporated.
 Add milk, sour cream and vanilla.
+Mix until combined.

+3. In a medium bowl, whisk flour and baking soda.
+Add flour mixture to the stand bowl mixture.
 Mix on low, then increasing speed until combined.

-3. In a medium bowl whisk flour and baking soda.
-Add flour mixture to the egg batter mixture until combined.